h3-vanet/van3twin/README.md

 **System requirements**

-We highly recommend running VaN3Twin-CARLA on Ubuntu 20.04 (used for developing the framework) or Ubuntu 18.04, Ubuntu 22.04 is not officially supported by CARLA.
+We highly recommend running VaN3Twin-CARLA on Ubuntu 20.04 (used for developing the framework), Ubuntu 18.04, or Ubuntu 22.04, while Ubuntu 24.04 is not officially supported by CARLA.
 If both CARLA and OpenCDA need to be installed we recommend at least 35GB of free space on your system.
 For smooth execution of simulation (especially if AI/ML models are leveraged for the perception simulation) we recommend using a GPU with at least 8GB of memory.
 The version of CARLA supported by VaN3Twin-CARLA is CARLA 0.9.12.

 **Installing VaN3Twin-CARLA**